 The Welcome Blanket Project invites individuals across the US to hand make a blanket that will serve as a “warm welcome” for an immigrant or refugee newly arrived in America.
 As a host of Welcome Blanket, MODA partnered with Zweiman to invite individuals across the country (and beyond) to make blankets and send them to the museum.

 The response was inspiring!
 We received hundreds of Welcome Blankets in the mail — sometimes as many as 50 a day.
 Blanket makers also included a note that welcomed a new neighbor to our country and told their own immigration story.
 As the blankets poured in, we unpacked them and admired them, then photographed and cataloged each one, and hung them our side gallery for visitors to enjoy.

-We rotated the blankets in the gallery often, and when blankets came off the walls, they were packed up and taken to New American Pathways, Friends of Refugees, Catholic Charities Atlanta, and Refugee Services - Lutheran Services of Georgia, organizations that helped us distribute the blankets to individuals and families just arriving in our country.
+We rotated the blankets in the gallery often, and when blankets came off the walls, they were packed up and taken to New American Pathways, Friends of Refugees, Catholic Charities Atlanta, Center for the Victims of Torture, and Refugee Services - Lutheran Services of Georgia, organizations that helped us distribute the blankets to individuals and families just arriving in our country.

 Every blanket came with a story that was touching, but one that most caught our attention was that of Kay, a refugee from Burma who now makes her life in Georgia.
 Since arriving in the US, Kay has become part owner of Tandem Quilting and when she heard about The Welcome Blanket Project, she wanted to participate.
 She created a beautiful blanket and wrote a note of advice for a someone new to the U.S., including a reminder to “be sure to get to know your neighbors.”
 The back of Kay’s blanket is made of fabric covered in stars, which she intended as a reminder “that you can always find your way through darkness.”